-Grants ranging from $2,500 to $20,000 to Missouri public and school libraries to enhance summer literacy programs for people of all ages that promote an informed and educated citizenry.
+Grants starting from $2,500 to Missouri public and school libraries to enhance summer literacy programs for people of all ages that promote an informed and educated citizenry.
 This grant is intended to provide children, youth, and adults with opportunities to improve their literacy skills; reach underserved populations during the summer; and enrich summer learning experiences.

 The Summer Library Program Grant will be a very competitive program.
 It provides an exceptional opportunity for libraries to obtain funding for innovative and creative approaches that result in more children, teens and adults reading throughout the summer months.
 Applicants are encouraged to provide well-conceived and well-planned program descriptions.
 The ultimate goal of the program must be to encourage reading.

 Grants will be awarded for projects which engage people of all ages with reading and with the library.
 Priority will be given to collaborative programs that support literacy development.

 -Up to 3 educational presenters.
 All travel for your presenter(s) must be included as part of a flat rate fee.
 When a presenter exceeds $2,999, a cost comparison is required (See Section 3 under Budget Details).

 -Library materials for collection development, limited to a maximum of $500 per building, with a maximum of $2,500 of LSTA support per library district or school district.